trpc/trpc/www/docs/server/merging-routers.md

 ## Merging with `t.mergeRouters`

-If you prefer having all procedures flat in your router, you can instead use `t.mergeRouters`
+If you prefer having all procedures flat in one single namespace, you can instead use `t.mergeRouters`